Apple Slab Pie

 Me and Pie Crust – Mutual Disregard

 Pie.
 Crust.
 I loathe it.
 Despise it.
 And it loathes me.
 We do not get along, pie crust and I. And I don’t know why.
 I mean, I can bake.
 I love making yeast doughs.
-Beautiful shaped loaves, cinnamon rolls, even copycat steakhouse bread.
+Beautifully shaped loavescinnamon rolls, and even copycat steakhouse bread.
 No problem!
 But pie crust?
 Nope.
 No way.

 Pie crust has taunted me for years.
-And I happen to be one of those people who you just do not tell “you can’t do that.”
+And I happen to be one of those people to whom you just do not say, “you can’t do that.”
 Uh.
 Excuse me.
 What did you say?
 Watch me.
 And pie crust has spoken to me that way for years.
 It was time for me to take control of the situation and show pie crust who was boss.
 Or so I thought…

 Maybe I’ll Try a Slab Pie

-I decided that an easy, simple “slab” pie would be a good opportunity to tackle my inability to create a pie crust.
-After all, with a slab pie there’s no fitting the crust into a pan and no need to make a perfect edge.
+I decided that a simple, easy-to-make “slab” pie would be a good opportunity to tackle my inability to create a pie crust.
+After all, with a slab pie, there’s no fitting the crust into a pan and no need to make a perfect edge.
 Just make the crust, roll it out, and lay it flat.
 Easy-peasy.
 Or so I thought.

 Measure the Dry Ingredients